Arcadia-Science/2024-chelicerate-phylogenomics-peptides/README.md

 These filters gave us a set of 88 peptides from 3 orthogroups.
 We then selected peptides within each of these orthogroups to synthesize.
-We made selections based on ease of synthesis, solubility, similar peptide expressed in tick salivary gland transcriptome, and similarity it other peptides in the group.
+We made selections based on [ease of synthesis & solubility](https://www.genscript.com/tools/peptide%2danalyzing%2dtool), similar peptide expressed in tick salivary gland transcriptome, and similarity it other peptides in the group.
 We ended up with 12 peptides (5 from OG0008102, 3 from OG0001774, 4 from OG0000880).

 ### Compute Specifications